explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 ---

-<a id="org2aaf15f"></a>
+<a id="org95f509e"></a>

 # Typing Lessons 3: The Left-Hand Home Row Keys

-As we discussed in the last lesson, it's important that you learn to keep your hands in position over the home row when you're keyboarding online.
+As we discussed in the last lesson, it's important that you learn to keep your hands in position over the home row when you're typing online.
 If you notice that you're moving your entire hand as you go through these typing lessons, try resting your wrist on the edge of the laptop, or the wrist rest built into most plug-in keyboards.
 Some of the newer, smaller keyboards don't have these wrist rests, so keep the base of your palm or your wrist in contact with the table or desk as you work on your typing practice.
 Don't put too much weight down on your wrists as you're touch typing, though.
 This can lead to problems with the tendons and muscles in your wrists, hands, and arms.
 Just use enough pressure that you're not as tempted to move your hands as you type.
 If you're not sure whether or not you're moving your hands too much, get a friend to watch your hands as you go through a typing test.
 Remember, you're not supposed to be looking down at the keyboard, so you can't watch your own hands!

 If you went through an online typing test to practice using the space bar and the right-hand home row keys, and you had your hands in the correct position on the home row, you probably found yourself automatically pressing the left-hand home row keys during that typing test.
 That's good!
 It means that your fingers are starting to learn the right movements to make and the right keys to hit, even if you're not thinking about those keys.
 In this lesson, we'll focus on those left-hand home row keys.